// Create a get elements by class name function

 You may think this won't happen but with the amount of piracy related to music, films and software it won't be long until something along these lines comes along and becomes mainstream.

 A more legitamite reason for wanting to unpack compressed code is when your unsure whether the scripts being loaded on a site are malicious or not.
-Using Noscript to load the page without running any JavaScript and then using a tool like mine

-to unpack the code to work out what its doing is a good idea.
-Just paste the packed code into the first box, hit the button and hey presto the code will appear unpacked, unencoded and now due to Einar Lielmanis great beautifier nicely reformated in the second box.
+So to use this tool, just paste the packed code into the first box, hit the "Unpack" button and hey presto the code will appear unpacked, unencoded and now due to Einar Lielmanis great code beautifier also nicely formated in the second box.